 To satisfy the 45 credit hours of core curriculum requirement, you must take:

-- the required courses at an ABA approved legal studies program.
+- the required courses at an ABA approved legal studies program (see below for the specified 37 credits); and

-- 8 credits of any other PLST courses offered at TCC
+- 8 credits of any other PLST courses offered at TCC; and

 - All PLST Courses must be completed with a “C” or higher.

-The Tacoma Community College Paralegal Program is an ABA approved program, which qualifies for the 45 credit hours of core curriculum.
+Under APR 28, Tacoma Community College is approved to offer the which qualifies for the 45 credit hours of core curriculum.

 Civil Procedure, minimum 8 credits